Convergence rate analysis and improved iterations for numerical radius computation: Improvements to the level-set approach

 \begin{algfloat}[t]

-\algnote{ For simplicity, we forgo giving pseudocode to exploit possible normality of~$A$ or symmetry of~$\fovA$, and assume that eigenvalues and local maximizers are obtained exactly and that the optimization solver is monotonic, \ie it guarantees $\rho(H(\theta_\mathrm{BBBS})) \leq \rho(H(\theta_\star))$, where $\theta_\star$ is the maximizer computed in line~5.
-Recall that~$f(\cdot)$ is defined in~\eqref{eq:remap}, and note that the method reduces to a BBBS-like iteration using \eqref{eq:nr_opt_abs} if line~5 is replaced by \mbox{$\gamma \gets \rho(H(\theta_\mathrm{BBBS}))$}.
+\algnote{ For simplicity, we forgo giving pseudocode to exploit possible normality of~$A$ or symmetry of~$\fovA$, and assume that eigenvalues and local maximizers are obtained exactly and that the optimization solver is monotonic, \ie it guarantees $\rho(H(\theta_\mathrm{BBBS})) \leq \rho(H(\theta_\star))$, where $\theta_\star$ is the maximizer computed in line~4.
+Recall that~$f(\cdot)$ is defined in~\eqref{eq:remap}, and note that the method reduces to a BBBS-like iteration using \eqref{eq:nr_opt_abs} if line~4 is replaced by \mbox{$\gamma \gets \rho(H(\theta_\mathrm{BBBS}))$}.
 Running optimization from other angles in $\mathcal{M}$ (in addition to $\theta_\mathrm{BBBS}$) every iteration may also be advantageous, particularly if this can be done via parallel processing.
-Adding zero to the initial set $\mathcal{M}$ avoids having to deal with any ``wrap-around" level-set intervals due to the periodicity of $\rho(H(\theta))$, while $\psi$ is just a reasonable initial guess for a global maximizer of \eqref{eq:nr_opt_abs}. } \end{algfloat}
+Adding zero to the initial set $\mathcal{M}$ avoids having to deal with any ``wrap-around" level-set intervals due to the periodicity of $\rho(H(\theta))$. } \end{algfloat}

 Suppose $\rho(H(\theta))$ is attained by a unique eigenvalue~$\lambda_j$ with normalized eigenvector $x_j$.
 Then by standard perturbation theory for simple eigenvalues, \beq \rho^\prime(H(\theta)) = \sgn(\lambda_j) \cdot x_j^*H^\prime(\theta)x_j = \sgn(\lambda_j) \cdot x_j^*\left(\tfrac{\imagunit}{2} \left( \eit A - \emit A^* \right) \right) x_j. \eeq Thus, given $\lambda_j$ and $x_j$, the additional cost of obtaining $\rho^\prime(H(\theta))$ mostly amounts to the single matrix-vector product $H^\prime(\theta)x_j$.
-To compute $\rho^{\prime\prime}(H(\theta))$, we will need the following result for second derivatives of eigenvalues; see \cite{Lan64}. \begin{theorem} For $t \in \R$, let $A(t)$ be a twice-differentiable $n \times n$ Hermitian matrix family with, for $t=0$, eigenvalues $\lambda_1 \geq \ldots \geq \lambda_n$ and associated eigenvectors $x_1,\ldots,x_n$, with $\|x_k\| = 1$ for all $k$.
+To compute $\rho^{\prime\prime}(H(\theta))$, we will need the following result for second derivatives of eigenvalues; see \cite{Lan64}. \begin{theorem} For $t \in \R$, let $A(t)$ be a twice-differentiable $n \times n$ Hermitian matrix family with, for $t=0$, eigenvalues $\lambda_1 \geq \ldots \geq \lambda_n$ and associated eigenvectors $x_1,\ldots,x_n$, with $\|x_k\| = 1$ for all~$k$.
 Then assuming $\lambda_j$ is unique,

 \end{theorem}

 Although obtaining the eigendecomposition of $H(\theta)$ is cubic work, this is generally negligible compared to the cost of obtaining all the unimodular eigenvalues of $R_\gamma - \lambda S$ when using \cref{thm:level} computationally; recall that $H(\theta)$ is an $n \times n$ Hermitian matrix, while $R_\gamma - \lambda S$ is a generalized eigenvalue problem of order $2n$.
 Moreover, $H^\prime(\theta)x_j$ would already be computed for~$\rho^\prime(H(\theta))$, while $ H^{\prime\prime}(\theta)x_j = -H(\theta)x_j = -\lambda_j x_j $, so there is no other work of consequence to obtain $\rho^{\prime\prime}(H(\theta))$ via \cref{thm:eigdx2}.